victorbrodsky/order-lab/README.md

 Note: If you choose to use MySQL database on Linux instead of Postgres, you will need to increase the size of the sort buffer by setting "sort_buffer_size" to 512K in /etc/mysql/my.cnf.

+## For reference: installation instructions for deploying an older version for Symfony 3.4 and PHP 5.6 on Linux (Digital Ocean)

+Symfony 3.4 with PHP 5.6:
+1) git clone --single-branch --branch sf3.4-php5.6-windows https://github.com/victorbrodsky/order-lab.git
+2) cd order-lab/packer
+3) bash deploy-order-digital-ocean.sh --token yourapitoken --os centos

-## Installation Instructions for deploying different versions of Symfony and PHP on Linux (Digital Ocean)
+## For reference: installation instructions for deploying an older version for Symfony 4 and PHP 7.4 on Linux (Digital Ocean)

 Symfony 4.4 with PHP 7.4:
 1) git clone --single-branch --branch sf4-php7 https://github.com/victorbrodsky/order-lab.git
-2) cd order-lab/packer
-3) bash deploy-order-digital-ocean.sh --token yourapitoken --os centos

-Symfony 3.4 with PHP 5.6:
-1) git clone --single-branch --branch sf3.4-php5.6-windows https://github.com/victorbrodsky/order-lab.git
 2) cd order-lab/packer
 3) bash deploy-order-digital-ocean.sh --token yourapitoken --os centos